strapi/strapi/packages/utils/upgrade/README.md

 For example, all breaking changes for the initial release of Strapi v5 will go in upgrade/resources/transforms/5.0.0

+Note that "short-description-of-action" will be converted to text displayed to the user with hyphens converted to spaces, for example: "short description of action"

 ### 'json' transforms

 Your transform will be called for every json file in a user's project, and you must return the json object (modified or not) at the end to be passed to the next transform.